skagra/diy-cpu/docs/architecture/address-decoder.md

 # Address Decoder

-The *Address Decoder* allows one of four memory banks to be enabled based on the incoming address.
+The *Address Decoder* allows one of four memory banks to be enabled based on a target memory address.

 ![Address Decoder](address-decoder.png)